 Most T2 diabetics have to include a weight control in diabetes management process.

-Not sufficient physical activity to burn off the sugars energy in the food eaten.
+Not sufficient physical activity to burn off the sugars energy in your daily food

 Main Forms of Sugar